abhikapoor909/shl_recommender/README.md

+## Important Note on Deployment

+The backend is deployed on the free tier of [Render](https://render.com/).
+As a result, if the service is not used for 1-2 hours, Render may temporarily shut down the backend.
+It may take a few minutes to restart the backend when accessed after inactivity.

 # SHL Recommender System

 This project involves scraping data from the SHL product catalog to provide personalizedtest recommendations based on individual assessments.